Spotting Quality of Earnings Issues and Adjustments

 You’re likely facing aggressive earnings adjustments if:

-The durable lesson: red flags cluster.
+The takeaway: red flags cluster.
 One aggressive add-back is a judgment call; three is a pattern.

 Implementation Checklist (Tiered by ROI)